Nike Lunar Eclipse 3 Review Facts

 The forefront of the outsole is waffled with the same Nike Lunarlon foam drop

 from the previous model.
-The grip on the forefront of the outsole hasn't wavered its solid stance on superior grip.
+The grip on the forefront of the outsole hasn't wavered its solid stance on the superior grip.
 As you move along to the rear outsole, you will find the BRS 1000

 placed strategically in segments to fight overpronation.
 The mixture of materials used in the outsole once again team up to create a very substantial and durable outsole.

 When it comes to the midsole on the Nike Lunar Eclipse 3, Lunarlon is the leading star of the show.
 The Lunarlon midsole is carefully nestled between a denser foam in addition to being layered with Phylon.
-The aggregation of these materials create the Dynamic Support System that can be found clearly labeled on the heel of the shoe.
+The aggregation of these materials creates the Dynamic Support System that can be found clearly labeled on the heel of the shoe.

 The Dynamic Support System was designed to help "heel-heavy" strikers that suffer from overpronation

 when they run.
-A well padded heel region coupled with a Nike Lunarlon midsole will produce a very comfortable finished product, and that's exactly what the Nike Lunar Eclipse 3 is.
+A well-padded heel region coupled with a Nike Lunarlon midsole will produce a very comfortable finished product, and that's exactly what the Nike Lunar Eclipse 3 is.

 Back again is our friend Flywire for this iteration of the Nike lunar eclipse, but this time it's an improved, evolved and efficient Flywire